arjunkomath/netdata-ios/README.md

 ### A beautiful and minimal client for Netdata that allows you to monitor cloud infrastructure in real-time.

+> [!CAUTION]
-## ⚠️⚠️⚠️ FYI, This app does NOT work with Netdata Cloud ⚠️⚠️⚠️
+> **This app does NOT work with Netdata Cloud**

+> [!IMPORTANT]
+> Please note that this app is an independent iOS/macOS client and is not officially affiliated with, authorized, maintained, sponsored, or endorsed by Netdata (Netdata Inc) or any of its affiliates or subsidiaries.
+This application is an open-source, and it operates by utilizing the APIs provided by Netdata.

 ## [Download on the App Store](https://apps.apple.com/us/app/netdata-server-monitoring/id1525322870)